rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 The received webhook request payload will be visible in the **Event** code box.
 For webhooks with batch keys this will refelct the selected batch event.

-**Rule Results**
+**Action Results**
-This section will display the rule evaluation results for each configured rule, for the selected event.
+This section will display the action evaluation results for each configured action, for the selected event.
 It will include the rendered job options, condition results with extracted request data, and the job run status.

-### Rule Results
+### Action Results
 ![](~@assets/img/wh-debug-rule-results.png)

-In this sample the rule **was not satisfied** because one of the conditions did not match.
+In this sample the action **was not satisfied** because one of the conditions did not match.
 The received webhook is missing the property `$.fizz` which was required to *equals* `buzz`.

 **Job Options**